DuMingjing/DuMingjing.github.io/_pages/about.md

 ## <font color='red'>News</font>

+- [06/06/2024] Congratulations to my graduate student Sheng He!
+Our paper "VAEAT: Variational AutoeEncoder with adversarial training for multivariate time series anomaly detection" is accepted by ***Information Sciences*** **(SCI Q1, CCF-B)**.

 - [15/03/2024] Congratulations to my graduate student Jiarui Sun!
 Our paper "Efficient online stream clustering based on fast peeling of boundary micro-cluster" is accepted by ***IEEE Transactions on Neural Networks and Learning Systems*** **(TNNLS, CCF-B)**.

 - [21/02/2024] Congratulations to my graduate student Jiarui Sun!
 Our paper "TWStream: Three-way stream clustering" is accepted by ***IEEE Transactions on Fuzzy Systems*** **(TFS, CCF-B)**.